SAP-samples/abap-cheat-sheets/07_String_Processing.md

 ## Assigning Values

-When declaring character-like data objects, you can directly provide start values.
-For the assignment of values, you can, for example, use the [assignment operator](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenassignment_operator_glosry.htm "Glossary Entry")
+- When you declare character-like data objects, you can specify start values directly.
+For example, you can use the [assignment operator](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenassignment_operator_glosry.htm "Glossary Entry")
 `=`.
-As mentioned above, character-like data objects can be declared inline with the operators `DATA` or, in newer ABAP releases, `FINAL`.
-You can use the operators at many [write positions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenwrite_position_glosry.htm "Glossary Entry").
-Compared to the `VALUE` addition of the declaration statements, inline declarations allow you to declare variables for results of expressions or in other positions where character strings are returned.
+- As mentioned above, you can declare character-like data objects inline using the operators `DATA` or, in newer ABAP releases, `FINAL`.
+- You can use the operators at many [write positions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenwrite_position_glosry.htm "Glossary Entry").
+- Unlike the `VALUE` addition of the declaration statements, inline declarations allow you to declare variables for the results of expressions or at other positions where character strings are returned.
-In the case below, a variable specified in parentheses preceded by `DATA` (or `FINAL`) on the left side of the assignment operator automatically derives a data type from the operand on the right.
-This helps make your programs leaner.
+- In the case below, a variable specified in parentheses preceded by `DATA` (or `FINAL`) on the left side of the assignment operator automatically derives a data type from the operand on the right.
+This helps to make your programs leaner.

 Syntax examples: